Supreme Court strikes down Louisiana abortion restrictions

 Thursday's 138-page decision, written by Justice Stephen Breyer, found Louisiana's restriction — which requires doctors who provide abortions to have admitting privileges at a nearby hospital — violated precedent set in the 2016 Whole Woman's Health v.
 Hellerstedt ruling, a case that dealt with a nearly identical regulation in Texas.

+"This case is similar to, nearly identical with, Whole Woman's Health.
+And the law must consequently reach a similar conclusion," Breyer wrote.

-Plaintiffs in this case, June Medical Services v.
+Plaintiffs in the case, known as June Medical Services v.
 Russo, challenged Louisiana's "Unsafe Abortion Protection Act," a law that has been blocked by courts since its passage in 2014.
 Supporters of the law say it was designed to improve patient safety, but critics say its intention was to shut down clinics that provide abortion.

+Major professional medical organizations — including the American Medical Association and the American College of Obstetricians and Gynecologists — disagreed with the health claims, saying that given the safety of the procedure, admitting privilege laws for abortion providers are medically unnecessary.

 As of November, only one of the five doctors who provide abortions in Louisiana was in compliance with the law, a physician in the northwest corner of the state.
 However, that doctor's administrator told CBS News that if the law were implemented, he would quit to avoid harassment from anti-abortion rights groups over being "the last man standing."